geraldonovais/Computer-Science-Concepts-and-Paradigms/README.md

 ## 1. Abstraction

 Abstraction involves hiding complex implementation details and showing only the essential features of an object.
 It allows you to focus on interactions at a higher level, without needing to understand the intricate details of how something works.
+In general it's always good practice use abstractions, interfaces instead of concrete classes.
+Depend on abstractions, not on concretions It means, coding to interfaces, not to concrete classes.

 **Benefits**:
 * It simplifies the interaction with objects by providing a clear, **_simplified interface_** and reducing the complexity of the code.